 Discs are located between the vertebrae and serve as shock absorbers, relieving the pressure on the bones as the spine functions.

 The spinal cord is a bundle of nerves that allows the brain to communicate with the rest of the body.
 It extends from the skull down to the lumbar spine, with individual nerves exiting out of the spinal canal at different levels and extending to the rest of the body.
 This enables the body to perceive sensation and initiate movements.

 There are several muscles positioned around the spine.
 These help keep the spine upright.
 With certain injuries or conditions, the muscles can be stretched, strained or injured.
 Weak muscles can also cause back pain and create difficulty supporting affected parts of the back.

 When any one of these components is not functioning correctly (whether due to an accident, injury or genetics), there can be a variety of symptoms that can develop, including pain, tingling and numbness.
 On our site, we have included some common spinal disorders and deformities, as well as their respective treatment options.
-These are meant to serve as an authoritative introduction and to answer some initial questions you might have, but are in no way a substitute for discussing these matters with Dr. Hey in person during your appointment.
+These are meant to serve as an authoritative introduction and to answer some initial questions you might have, but are in no way a substitute for discussing these matters with Dr. Hey or a PA in person during your appointment.